Notes on the Geography of Uzbekistan: Khiva Town

-Want to see what else is going on, besides the preservation of old buildings?
+Want to see what else is going on in Khiva, besides the fly-in-amber preservation of old buildings?

 For one thing, there's a major tourist trade--or was, until September 11, 2001.

-The Soviets had no qualms about converting madrasas into other functions.
+The Soviets had no qualms about converting madrasas into restaurants.

 Still within the town walls, there are occupied residential neighborhoods.

 One of the surest signs of occupance is greenery.